Rockefeller Archeological Museum: Background

+Construction, Mandate-time museum (1930–1948)

 The museum was designed by Austen Harrison, chief architect of the Mandatory Department of Public Works, who drew up blueprints for a white limestone building integrating eastern and western architectural elements.
 The cornerstone of the new museum was laid on June 19, 1930, but construction was delayed due to the discovery of tombs dating to the fifth century B.C. at the building site.
 The museum features a stone bas-relief of the meeting of Asia and Africa above the main entrance together with ten stone reliefs illustrating different cultures and a gargoyle fountain in the inner courtyard carved in 1934 by the British sculptor Eric Gill (1882–1940).
-Gill also produced stone carved signage throughout the museum in English, Hebrew, and Arabic.
+Gill also produced stone carved signage throughout the museum in English, Hebrew, and Arabic; the Hebrew lettering was inspired by fonts from recently discovered Second Temple-era artifacts, most prominently the Uzziah tablet, but also ossuaries from the period.

 The Palestine Archaeological Museum opened to the public on January 13, 1938.
+The museum's opening was overshadowed by the murder of British archaeologist James Leslie Starkey by local Arabs.

 Until the final days of the Mandate period, the museum was administered by the British Palestine Government.
-On 1 April 1948, it was closed for the public.
+On 1 April 1948, it was closed to the public.

+Jordanian period (1948–1967)

 On 20 April 1948, the High Commissioner appointed a council of international trustees to administer the museum.
 The council consisted of twelve members: two representing the High Commissioner, one from the British Academy, one from the British Museum, one from the French National Academy, one from the French Ministry of Foreign Affairs, two from the Antiquities Departments of the Egyptian, Syrian, Lebanese, Iraqi or Transjordanian governments; one from the Hebrew University of Jerusalem, one from the Royal Swedish Academy, one from the American Institute of Archaeology, and one from the American School of Oriental Research in Jerusalem.
 The board ran the museum until 1966.
 In the 1950s, controversies arose about objects removed both to Amman and to the Israeli side.

 After the 1948 Arab–Israeli War, the museum also became a secondary headquarters of the Jordanian Department of Antiquities, headed by Gerald Lankester Harding until 1956.
 In 1966, the museum was nationalized by King Hussein during the Jordanian annexation of the West Bank.